 The electric traps in Act 3 also used this effect, and they got the same treatment in SADX.
 The Dreamcast original does a more convincing job at conveying the atmosphere of the level with its lighting and effects:

-The SADX redesign of Final Egg doesn’t convey the original level’s atmosphere, nor does it hold up well on its own.
-Degraded lighting and fog settings, removed special effects and lower quality textures make it one of the worst downgraded levels in SADX.
-None of the downgrades discussed above are justifiable in a port, especially in a port that is advertised as the better version of the game.
-Thankfully on PC this level can be reverted to the original state with the Dreamcast Conversion mod, and its lighting can be brought back with Lantern Engine mod.
+The SADX redesign of Final Egg arguably doesn’t convey the original level’s atmosphere, nor does it hold up well on its own.
+Reduced lighting and fog settings, removed special effects and lower quality textures make it one of the worst downgraded levels in the game.
+In a port that is supposed to be a better version of the original game, these downgrades are hard to justify.
+Thankfully on PC this level can be reverted to the original state with the Dreamcast Conversion mod, and its lighting can be brought back with the Lantern Engine mod.
 Find out more in the section dedicated to fixing the PC port.